 In 1892 Jackie set a world record by shearing 321 sheep in seven hours and 40 minutes.
 He held that record for 58 years and when it was finally broken it was only by a shearer using machine shears, which were unheard of in Jackie's era.

 It's here that you will again greet the Barcoo River, which flows close to the town.
 Keep count of how many times you cross the Barcoo on this trip, as local legend has it that after the tenth crossing you're there to stay.

-The Historic Blackall Woolscour was brought back to life by locals to become a major tourist attraction.
-Whilst it's open throughout the year, 'steam-up' is usually restricted to the months between May and September.
-Blackall was supposed to have the first artesian bore in the central west, only to be beaten to the punch by Barcaldine, just 109 kilometres further along the Matilda Highway.
+A major attraction, the Historic Blackall Woolscour is living history and a direct physical link to Australia’s pioneering era.
+Open all year, the massive steam engine is operated between May and September.
+Blackall was supposed to have the first artesian bore in the central west, only to be beaten to the punch by Barcaldine, just 109 kilometres further along the Matilda Way.

-In Ilfracombe, old tractors, disused farm equipment and historic examples of rural machinery have been neatly laid out to rest, forming a virtual open-air street museum known as 'machinery mile'.
+In Ilfracombe, old tractors, disused farm equipment and historic rural machinery have been neatly laid out, forming an open-air museum known as 'machinery mile'.

 The bustling town of Longreach came into prominence for visitors in 1988 when the Queen opened the Australian Stockman's Hall of Fame.
 This modern centre is world famous and warrants much more than just a casual glance.
 The entire history, adventure and essence of the Australian outback is rolled into one huge, diverse and informative display.